Karpova-Lab/cerebro/Documentation_src/source/Overview/Overview.rst

 -------------
 .. image:: charging.jpg
   :align: center
-  :scale: 50 %
+  :width: 100 %

-The Charging dock has the battery connectors as Cerebro and can charge up to 6 Cerebro batteries at once.
+The Charging Dock has the same battery connectors as Cerebro and can charge up to 6 Cerebro lipo batteries at once.

 :doc:`More info... <../Hardware/charging dock>`